-- (1) In this proxy statement, the term "Independent Directors" refers to directors who are not "interested persons" of the Company within the meaning of Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"). - (2) Mr. Pearson is not an Independent Director because he is an officer of the Company. - (3) Mr. Kehler is not an Independent Director because he was an employee of Trimaran Advisors, a wholly-owned portfolio company of the Company until February 28, 2015.
+- (1) Mr. Kehler is not an Independent Director because he was an employee of Trimaran Advisors, a wholly-owned portfolio company of the Company until February 28, 2015. - (2) In this proxy statement, the term "Independent Directors" refers to directors who are not "interested persons" of the Company within the meaning of Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"). - (3) Mr. Pearson is not an Independent Director because he is an officer of the Company.

-Executive Officers (expected to continue in office through 2014)
+Executive Officers (expected to continue in office through 2016)

-Name Age Position Dayl W. Pearson 60 Director; President and Chief Executive Officer Edward U. Gilpin 53 Chief Financial Officer, Treasurer and Secretary R. Jon Corless 63 Chief Investment Officer Jill Simeone 48 General Counsel and Chief Compliance Officer Daniel P. Gilligan 42 Vice President, Director of Portfolio Administration
+Name Age Position Dayl W. Pearson 61 Director; President and Chief Executive Officer Edward U. Gilpin 54 Chief Financial Officer, Treasurer and Secretary R. Jon Corless 64 Chief Investment Officer Daniel P. Gilligan 43 Interim Chief Compliance Officer, Vice President and Director of Portfolio Administration